flpezet/analytics-readings/README.md

 ### Github-Gitlab repo to learn from
 I found that reading code help to know the best practices whether it is Python or SQL.

 In Python reading some taps from [Singer](https://github.com/singer-io) can teach you a lot.

 In dbt/SQL I like to browse [a repo open-sourced by Gitlab](https://gitlab.com/gitlab-data/analytics/-/tree/master/transform/snowflake-dbt)

 ### Other readings lists

-I really love [Reading in Applied Data Science](https://github.com/hadley/stats337#readings).
-But it is more for data scientists.
    The GitLab data team also made an [excellent list](https://about.gitlab.com/handbook/business-ops/data-team/#data-learning-and-resources). (close to mine)

+[Analytics Dispatch](https://mode.com/analytics-dispatch) by Mode Analytics.
+Very comprehensive.

+I really love [Reading in Applied Data Science](https://github.com/hadley/stats337#readings) for a more data science focused view.

-Knowing more about programming is an excellent asset.
+Knowing more about programming is an huge asset.
 For instance [Professional Programming list](https://github.com/charlax/professional-programming) is quite complete.

 # Top bloggers/blog
   * [Randy Au](https://towardsdatascience.com/@Randy_Au).
 You can read almost all his posts there are all very relevant for analytics engineers.